 Agency Leaders Discuss Global Collaboration

-Dr. Chummer Farina, vice president, Canadian Space Agency: Canada's investment in space is a matter of necessity, which is why we have renewed our commitment to the International Space Station (NSS) until 2020.
+Dr. Chummer Farina, vice president, Canadian Space Agency: Canada's investment in space is a matter of necessity, which is why we have renewed our commitment to the International Space Station (ISS) until 2020.
 We feel the returns made from collaborative investments in space are far greater than those achievable through strictly domestic projects.
+Pictured, below, far right.